Sociedade Esportiva Matsubara: Youth squad

 The club has worked hard to train its younger members, and has produced many professional athletes.
-Players produced by the club are usually negotiated with Brazilian clubs, and clubs from other countries, like China, Austria, Italy, Japan, Mexico, Portugal, Hong Kong, Switzerland, United States of America, Thailand, Philippines, Uruguay, Indonesia, and Vietnam.
+Players produced by the club are usually negotiated with Brazilian clubs, and clubs from other countries, like China, Germany, Italy, Japan, Morocco, Portugal, Hong Kong, Switzerland, Australia, Thailand, Philippines, Uruguay, Indonesia, and Vietnam.

 Mascot

 The club's mascot is called Japonesinho, which is the Portuguese for Little Japanese.